Are you thinking of getting a folder-gluer packer or automating the end of line process in your folding-gluing department?

 But sometimes they are just unavoidable and can become deal breakers in a project.
 So it’s crucial for you to catch them prior to closing a deal.

-When we assess a persisting interlock hazard in the scope of a project, we’ll often propose a fall-back solution to our customer in order to make this box if not more productive at least more manageable.
-This can take the form of side-packing stations on an Ergosa or bypass conveyors on automated solutions.
+When we assess a persisting interlock hazard in the scope of a project, we’ll often propose a fall-back solution to our client in order to make this box if not more productive at least more manageable.
+This can take the form of side-packing stations on an Ergosa packer or bypass conveyors on automated solutions.

 This specific problem needs more context and could only surface as a difficulty once you start automating your post-gluing process.